ardalis/pluralsight-ddd-fundamentals/README.md

 docker-compose up
 ```

 The `build` step will take a while; the `up` command is much faster but will also take a moment and you may see some errors as apps try to connect to docker or databases before they're responsive.
 Give it a minute or two and it should succeed.
+RabbitMQ errors should go away once that service starts up.
+If you get SQL Server login errors, I've found it's best to just restart everything (`ctrl-c`, then `docker-compose up` again).

 This will start RabbitMQ (for messaging between apps) and build and run each of the applications involved in the sample: